thma/thma.github.io/2020-12-20-reconciling-fp-and-oop-concepts.md

 >
 > Uncle Bob

+In the following sections I will have a look at the Haskell language to see how the principles of Ad-hoc Polymorphism and Referential Transparency are covered in our favourite language.

 ## Ad-hoc Polymorphism and Referential Transparency in Haskell

 1. **Referential Transparency**

     Haskell is one of the rare incarnations of a purely functional language.
     So it goes without saying that Referential Transparency, Purity and Immutability are a given in Haskell.
-    Yes, there are things like `unsafePerformIO` but overall it's very easy to write clean code in Haskell due to the strict separation of pure and impure code.
+    Yes, there are things like `unsafePerformIO` or `IORef` but overall it's very easy to write clean code in Haskell due to the strict separation of pure and impure code by making side effects directly visibly in functions type signatures.

     Referential Transparency in Haskell is so much a given that it's quite possible to apply equational reasoning to proof certain properties of Haskell programs.